bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 3. Get to know the Interface
 * Play around with the interface.
 Transifex's interface can be a bit confusing and it cannot hurt to take a look around.
 * As Translator, you cannot cause any harm as you can only edit unreviewed strings.
 A complete history is saved for every string, making it impossible to destroy previous work.
-* For the beginning, stay away from the Glossary as this can be edited by new translators but no history is saved.
+* In the beginning, stay away from the Glossary as this can be edited by new translators but no history is saved.

 ### 4. Join our Telegram Group
 * Join our [Telegram Group](https://t.me/joinchat/Bgh47RC1BZb2YE6u8iznOg).